Updated to reflect guidance issued March 3

 The initial annual charge associated with this fee is $1 per enrollee, for plan years beginning 11/1/2011 through 10/1/2012.
 The annual charge increases to $2 per enrollee the following year and then increases annually with inflation after that until it ends in 2019.

 We pay this fee for insured plans, but the regulations do not allow us to make the payment for self-funded plans.
 However, we will help our self-funded clients determine their liability with self-service reports.
-More to come on this after the first of the year.

 Next I’d like to cover the Health Insurance Industry Fee or “Industry Fee” for short.
 This fee, which is intended to help fund the cost of implementing provisions of the PPACA, has a much greater financial impact than the other two fees discussed here.